Vennbase

 Vennbase includes a CRDT message bridge.
 Connect any CRDT library to a row and all members receive each other's updates in real time.

-Sending CRDT updates requires "editor" access, but all members can poll and receive them.
+Sending CRDT updates requires "content-editor" or "all-editor" access.
+Any readable role (content-* or all-*) can poll and receive them.

 In React, here is the recommended Yjs integration: